“Alice laughed. ‘There’s no use trying,’ she said. ‘One can’t believe impossible things.’

 I daresay you haven’t had much practice,’ said the Queen.
 ‘When I was your age, I always did it for half-an-hour a day.
 Why, sometimes I’ve believed as many as six impossible things before breakfast.” ― Lewis Carroll

 The humor of impossible thoughts is found in our refusal to consider any of our own thoughts as belonging there.
 Why of course someone else might think the impossible, but not me, says the self-assured mind of every human being.
 We are dedicated to our picture of reality.
 What each of us considers wrong or impossible says a great deal about that ideological perspective.
 To practice pondering the impossible is to step outside our mental boundaries and see what wasn’t caught in our framing, this is how to escape the insidious lure of dogmatism.

 Traveling down the road of the impossible is filled with anxiety.
 The depth to which we rely on our sense of being right and our belief that the vision of reality we hold is wholly accurate cannot be overstated.
 Consider for a moment a time when you found out you were wrong about something important, that sense of being off-balance and the gut-wrenching concern over what else you may have mistaken.
 For most of us that experience is short-lived, our minds eagerly moving on to what is more basic to human experience, that of feeling right, even if it is feeling right about having been wrong.

 While the road of the impossible is not one of ease, it is an inevitable journey each takes with every realization that a small or larger piece of our worldview no longer is able to shape the experiences we’re having into a workable whole.
-The anxiety involved can be a seen as a form of aggression, us seeking to hold our experience within a particular set of boundaries and the larger reality pushing back, a bending and bowing out the frame.
-Which brings us to fundamentalism:
+The anxiety involved can be seen as a form of aggression, us seeking to hold our experience within a particular set of boundaries and the larger reality pushing back, bending, and bowing out the frame.
+This brings us to fundamentalism.

 “In its avoidance of difference and diversity, in its turning its back on tolerance, fundamentalism is actually terrified of aggression.
 In fact, fundamentalism seeks to manage aggression out of existence.”
 (Samuels, 2005)